-RESULTS FOR 2014
+RESULTS FOR 2015

-Profit after taxation of €3.9 million and €3.1 million for the Group and the Bank, respectively were registered for the twelve months ended 31 December 2014.
+Profit after taxation of €5.0 million and €3.8 million for the Group and the Bank, respectively were registered for the twelve months ended 31 December 2015.

-A gross dividend of 4 cent per nominal 25 cent share (net 2.6 cent) for the twelve months ended 31 December 2014 is being proposed for approval by the shareholders.
-Furthermore, it is also being proposed for approval by the shareholders that a bonus share issue of one (1) share for every twenty (20) shares held will be allotted on the 28 May 2015 to eligible members appearing on the Company's Register of Members as at close of trading on the MSE on 27 May 2015.
-The bonus issue will be funded by a capitalisation of reserves amounting to €0.5 million.
-Resolutions to this effect will be proposed to the Annual General Meeting.
+A gross dividend of 4 cent per nominal 25 cent share (net 2.6 cent) for the twelve months ended 31 December 2015 is being proposed for approval by the shareholders to be distributed either in cash or by the issue of new shares at the option of each individual shareholder.
+A Resolution to this effect will be proposed to the Annual General Meeting.

-In compliance with the revised Banking Rule 09: 'Measures addressing credit risks arising from the assessment of the quality of asset portfolios of credit institutions authorised under the Banking Act, 1994', issued by the MFSA, an amount of ε 0.8 million from profits has been allocated to the Bank's Reserve for General Banking Risks, adding on to the ε 1.0 million already set aside with respect to the previous financial year.
+In compliance with the revised Banking Rule BR/09: 'Measures addressing credit risks arising from the assessment of the quality of asset portfolios of credit institutions authorised under the Banking Act, 1994', issued by the MFSA, an amount of 0.8 million from profits has been allocated to the Bank's Reserve for General Banking Risks, adding on to the 1.8 million already set aside with respect to the previous two financial years.